-Mathematical Studies Level 3 qualification equivalent to half an A level through investigation using an applied approach.
+Mathematical Studies Level 3 qualification equivalent to half an A level

+There is an emphasis of developing student's confidence in mathematics during this course.
+Some of the topics covered in this syllabus have been covered to an extent at GCSE, and the topics are taught through investigation using an applied approach.
 There are strong links between the mathematical content of this syllabus and other A levels, and every effort is made to relate the subject content to other subject areas.
 The statistics covered in Year 12 and graph work in Year 13 are particularly applicable to the sciences.
 There is a strong emphasis on explaining and applying the results of calculations.
 The financial maths in the syllabus is designed to educate students about borrowing, saving and understanding their tax liability, these are practical life enhancing skills, and are taught with examples of real-life situations.